How To Create AI Agents With Python From Scratch (Full Guide)

 The response time of the web page "https://learnwithhasan.com" is approximately 0.091544 seconds.

-Now it is a real number it got from the SEO report.
+Now, it is a real number, as it was obtained from the SEO report.

 You can even ask it a more generic question like: